mohamd7ali/BigData/README.md

 Implementation of the Locality-Sensitive Hashing (LSH) algorithm for finding similar articles based on their textual content.
 Given the ID of an article, the system retrieves a list of similar articles along with their similarity scores.

 ### 4. [Book Recommendation System (Collaborative Filtering)](./project-04-book-recommender/)
-A collaborative filtering-based recommendation engine using PySpark's MLlib.
+A collaborative filtering-based recommendation engine using PySpark.
 The system analyzes user ratings of books and recommends books that a user is likely to enjoy.

 ### 5. [Geospatial Clustering and Dimensionality Reduction](./project-05-clustering-dim-reduction/)
 Clustering and visualization of high-dimensional geographic data using: